 Leading a new conversation

 CCCARE officially opened its doors in 2016 in the Toby Jenkins Applied Health Research Building (TJB).
-The TJB was generously gifted to the University of Waterloo by philanthropists Toby (BES '82) and Tom Jenkins (LLD '13 Honorary) in 2012.
-CCCARE has since undergone renovations to facilitate exercise programs, UW Fitness services and clinical research operating out of our two main facilities; the Toby Jenkins Applied Health Research Building and the Manulife Wellness Center in Lyle Hallman Institute for Health Promotion.
+The TJB was generously gifted to the University of Waterloo by philanthropists Toby (BES, '82, LLD, '19) and Tom Jenkins (LLD, '13 Honorary) in 2012.
+CCCARE has evolved to incorporate what was formerly UW Fitness and facilitates exercise programs, fitness services and clinical research operating out of two main facilities; the Toby Jenkins Applied Health Research Building and the Manulife Wellness Centre in Lyle Hallman Institute for Health Promotion.
 In 2018, CCCARE exercise programs grew to include Brain and Body for people living with any form of dementia and their care-partners and STEPS for individuals post-stroke.
 In response to the evolving COVID-19 situation in 2020, CCCARE is excited to now offer remote exercise program options for some of our programs.

 Additionally, an equipment grant supported from the Canada Foundation for Innovation and the Ontario Research Fund have helped support the advancement of research opportunities through purchasing of state-of-the-art technologies for assessment and training.

 As we continue to build on our current programs and develop new interventions to manage chronic disease through diet, education and exercise, we will continue to welcome community members to participate in our inter-disciplinary research studies and community exercise programs.